AniketVelhankar/Covid-19-classification/README.md

 4. Experimentation with CovidX dataset and CT datasets.

 # Note
-This notebook is just for experimentation and practice purposes.
+This notebook is just for experimentation and practice purposes and available for researchers to contribute and experiment.\
 **It is not a production-ready solution and not applicable to be deployed in real world scenarious by any means.**